 Septic System Overview

 Septic systems play an important role in homes throughout the country.
 As many as 25% of homes in the U.S. depend upon septic systems to dispose of their sewage.
-Flanigan Brothers offers a broad range of services for the maintenance, repair, and installation of residential septic systems.
+Flanigan Septic offers a broad range of services for the maintenance, repair, and installation of residential septic systems.
 With our 24/7 emergency service and expert technicians, we can handle any residential septic system.

 Septic systems are essential for people whose homes are not connected to public sewers.
-These systems can be found in many rural homes throughout the greater Atlanta region where Flanigan Brothers works.
+These systems can be found in many rural homes throughout the greater Atlanta region where Flanigan Septic works.
 A typical residential septic system has four major parts that include the septic tank, a pipe from the home to the system, a drain field, and soil.
 These features work together to effectively remove and safely dispose of waste from the home.
 So long as there are no clogs and the system is maintained, this system is very efficient at what it does.

 How Does the Septic System Remove Waste from the Home?